Welcome!

 Forms & Paperwork

-- Make sure your avalanche beacon has fresh batteries and that you know how to assemble your shovel and probe.
-We can supply avalanche rescue equipment if needed.
+• Make sure your avalanche transceiver has fresh batteries and that you know how to assemble your shovel and probe.

 Logistics